Last checked: June 12, 2026.

 African fans (Senegal, Egypt, Morocco, Nigeria, South Africa, Tunisia, Ivory Coast)

-- Use FIFA PASS immediately after buying tickets
+- Check FIFA PASS only through current FIFA and U.S. State Department guidance after buying tickets

 - Canada: most African nationals need visitor visas with biometrics